Here are answers to some of the most frequently asked questions we get about our property check services.

 Patrol checks can be used for assessments of potential problems, after reported issues in the area, to check for storm damage and environmental problems, or for verification of completion/progress for services contracted with third-parties.

-Any time you are away from the Cape and want your relatives, friends, children or property checked on.
-And for all other times that you are feeling nervous and you just want someone to go to your house and make sure your property is secure.
+Any time you are away from the Cape and want your property checked on.
+And for all other times that you are feeling anxious and you just want someone to go to your Cape Cod house and make sure your home and property are safe and secure.